 - Upgrade to energy-efficient utilities

 Highlighting your efforts to keep the environment clean and healthy in your job posts is a great way to attract more potential candidates, so remember to include them.

 No one wants to spend hours a day in their vehicle to and from work, so it’s not surprising that a short commute is a top priority for job candidates.
 Still, the US Census Bureau says the average commute to work and home again is over 52 minutes.

 Your best bet to offering this benefit is to look locally for new employees.
 Participate in local job fairs, ask your existing team members for referrals, or use job boards focused on nearby candidates.

 However, there are also ways to combat commuter burnout.
 Offer flexibility in leave times so employees can beat traffic, or if you can, allow them to work from home a couple of times a week.

 Health insurance is a great benefit to offer your team if you have the ability to do so, and it’s clearly something job candidates are looking for when seeking a new role.
 Take a look at HealthCare.gov’s coverage comparison page to learn more about your options.

 If you don’t have enough employees to meet insurance participation requirements, you might still have an option under the Affordable Care Act Special Enrollment Period.
 Check out our article on the program for more details.

 Taking these factors into account when building your job posts will give you the best chance of hiring the best team members.
-Homebase can make it easier to get those job posts out and working to find top talent in no time.
+Homebase can make it easier to get those job posts out to find top talent in no time.

 With customizable job descriptions, free posting to top job boards, and paid boosts, we take the hassle out of hiring.
 Try Homebase for free today.